+The conditions in this corollary can be weakened.
+For example, more recent results of Krylov~\cite{Kry4} imply that the mimicking process in Corollary~\ref{C2.6} is unique in law and strong Markov when $\widehat{b}$ is bounded and measurable and $\sigmahat\sigmahat^{tr}$ is bounded, locally uniformly positive-definite and continuous in the sense of vanishing mean oscillation.
+If we restrict attention to the one-dimensional case, then the mimicking process in Corollary~\ref{C2.6} is unique in law and strong Markov when $\widehat{b}$ is bounded and measurable, and $\sigmahat$ is bounded, locally uniformly positive and measurable (Exercise 7.3.3 of~\cite{SV2}).

-Similarly, Theorem~5.10 of \cite{Bru2} asserts that the solution to \eqref{eq:integraltodate} is uniquely determined in law when $\bhat$ is \gbmarginpar{Reworked this paragraph to clarify what is shown in \cite{Bru2}.} bounded and measurable and $\sigmahat$ is bounded, strictly positive, and continuous.
-It then follows that the mimicking processes in Corollary~\ref{IntegralCor} possesses the strong Markov property when these conditions hold.
-The two-dimensional process $(\Xhat, \Ahat)$ is degenerate, so the results of Stroock and Varadhan \cite{SV,SV2} do not apply.
+The two-dimensional process $(\Xhat, \Ahat)$ in Corollary~\ref{IntegralCor} is degenerate, so the results of Stroock and Varadhan~\cite{SV,SVV2,SV2} do not apply.
+However, Theorem~5.10 of \cite{Bru2} asserts that the solution to (\ref{eq:integraltodate}) is uniquely determined in law when $\widehat{b}$ is bounded and measurable and $\sigmahat$ is bounded, strictly positive and continuous.
+It then follows under these conditions that the pair of mimicking processes in Corollary~\ref{IntegralCor} possess the strong Markov property.

-We observe finally that the path functional $x \mapsto \max_{s \in [0,t]} x(s)$ is Lipschitz continuous for each fixed $t\geq 0$.
-This implies that pathwise uniqueness holds for the mimicking equation \eqref{eq:runningmax} in Corollary~\ref{C2.7} when $\bhat$ and $\sigmahat$ are bounded and locally Lipschitz continuous.
-As a result, it is easy to check that the process $(\Xhat, \Mhat)$ in Corollary~\ref{C2.7} is strong Markov under these conditions.
+We observe finally that the path functional $x \mapsto\max_{s \in[0,t]} x(s)$ is Lipschitz continuous for each fixed $t\geq0$.
+This implies that pathwise uniqueness holds for the mimicking equation (\ref{eq:runningmax}) in Corollary~\ref{C2.7} when $\widehat{b}$ and $\sigmahat$ are bounded and locally Lipschitz continuous.\vadjust{\goodbreak} As a result, it is easy to check that the process $(\Xhat, \Mhat)$ in Corollary~\ref{C2.7} is strong Markov under these conditions.

 To summarize, we cannot conclude in general that the mimicking process $\Zhat$ in Theorem~\ref{T2.4} is unique in law and strong Markov.
 In many cases of interest, it is possible to identify conditions that may be imposed on the mimicking equation to ensure that the solution is unique and that the mimicking process possesses the strong Markov property.
 However, these conditions vary from case to case, and depend in an essential way on the structure of the updating function.